wilsonnkwan/Hackintosh-Xiaomi-Air-13.3-2018-Catalina/README.md

 An easier way is to do "sudo -i" to escalate yourself to root user.
 Then run the install.command.
 This is to fix your headphone jack.
 If you plug in your headphone and the sound is muffled, run this.
 You most likely will face the situation.

-#MacOS Versions Supported:
+# MacOS Versions Supported:
 High Sierra
 Mojave
-Catalina(Beta)
+Catalina

-#CPUs Supported:
+# CPUs Supported:
-I7-8550u
+i7-8550u
-I5-8250u
+i5-8250u

-#What is Working
+# What is Working
 Native power management
 Intel GPU
 Audio (AppleALC)